Chief ministership of C. Rajagopalachari: Prohibition

 Rajaji introduced The Prohibition Act in September 1937.
 This was the first time it was ever introduced in India.
 In order to offset the loss of revenue, he also introduced sales tax for the first time.
 The Act penalised manufacture, traffic in and consumption of liquor and intoxicating drugs in areas of Presidency it was introduced.
 It was first introduced in his home district of Salem on 1 October 1937.
 It was to be expanded to Chittoor and Cuddapah districts on 1 October 1938 and to North Arcot district on 1 October 1939.
-A provision was included in the Bill at the insistence of the Governor that British officials to be exempted from the Prohibition.
-Government had a system to grant permits to individuals who consume foreign liquor.
-The Governor had given an order that all Europeans who apply for liquor licenses to be granted one.
-People could travel to areas in Presidency where the Prohibition was not enforced for consumption of liquors.
-There was system to regulate licensed clubs, wine for religious purposes in Churches, and brandy in Hospital for Medical purposes.
+A provision was included in the bill at the insistence of the governor that British officials to be exempted from the prohibition.
+The government had a system to grant permits to individuals who consume foreign liquor.
+The governor had given an order that all Europeans who applied for liquor licenses to be granted one.
+People could travel to areas in the presidency where the prohibition was not enforced for consumption of liquor.
+There was a system to regulate licensed clubs, wine for religious purposes in churches, and brandy in hospitals for medical purposes.
 Licenses were also given for toddy tapping.

 Temple Entry Act

-Rajaji who initially supported the idea of a Temple Entry Bill proposed by M. C. Raja in January 1938 instead, later supported the passage of Malabar Temple Entry Act.
+Rajaji, who initially supported the idea of a Temple Entry Bill proposed by M. C. Raja in January 1938, later supported the passage of Malabar Temple Entry Act.
 The Act paved the wave for entry of Harijans in temple in Malabar regions if the caste Hindus in the particular area did not object to it.
 M. C. Raja filed a complaint to Gandhi in disappointment to this modified Act ...
 His government later passed Temple Entry Authorisation and Indemnity Act in 1939.

 Second term

 Election win

-The 1952 election, the first election in Tamil Nadu after Indian independence produced no party with a clear majority.
+The 1952 election, the first election in Tamil Nadu after Indian independence, produced no party with a clear majority.
 However, Indian National Congress emerged as the biggest party.
-Rajaji was invited by Sri Prakasa to form the Government on 1 April 1952 and was sworn in on 10 April 1952.
-He refused to run for a by-election and the Governor nominated him for the assembly's upper house (Legislative Council).
+Rajaji was invited by Sri Prakasa to form the government on 1 April 1952 and was sworn in on 10 April 1952.
+He refused to run for a by-election and the governor nominated him for the assembly's upper house (legislative council).
 In July 1952 he was able to win a vote of confidence with the support of 200 members with 151 opposing the confidence motion.